valentina893/FruitTree/README.md

 # FruitTree

-all iterations of my game written in Python
+all iterations of my python project.

-to play any version of the game, download the python file and access the right directory it's stored in. use 'python3 file.py' to play

-all selections are made pressing the designated number choices or the starting letter of the choice in lower case and pressing enter.
+plan to show to recruiters at a cs career fair at my university. wish me luck